electron/i18n/content/current/zh-CN/docs/tutorial/offscreen-rendering.md

 This mode uses a software output device for rendering in the CPU, so the frame generation is much faster.
 As a result, this mode is preferred over the GPU accelerated one.

-To enable this mode, GPU acceleration has to be disabled by calling the [`app.disableHardwareAcceleration()`](../api/app.md#appdisablehardwareacceleration) API.
+To enable this mode, GPU acceleration has to be disabled by calling the [`app.disableHardwareAcceleration()`][disablehardwareacceleration] API.

 ## 示例